-Here’s what to look for when the Federal Open Market Committee releases its policy statement at 2 p.m. today in Washington along with new economic projections.
-It is the first meeting led by Federal Reserve Chair Janet Yellen, who plans to give a press conference at 2:30 p.m.
+Here’s what to look for when the Federal Open Market Committee releases its policy statement at 2 p.m. today in Washington.
+Fed officials won’t provide new economic projections, and Chair Janet Yellen isn’t scheduled to give a post-meeting press conference.

 Elizabeth Duke’s resignation from the Federal Reserve Board and Chairman Ben S. Bernanke’s potential departure in January could set off a series of vacancies and appointments that give President Barack Obama the opportunity to leave his mark on the Fed for a decade or longer.